Macunaíma (novel): Plot

-In the tale, protagonist Macunaíma travels from his home tribe in the jungle to São Paulo and back again, with chase scenes that go all over the country of in between, in order to retrieve an amulet he has lost.
-The amulet had been given to him by his lover, Ci, before she ascended into the sky to become a star.
-He encounters all sorts of folk legends and orixas along the way.
-The interactions that Macunaíma had with most of these characters was imagined by Andrade, though the essence of the folklore remains true.
+This novel follows an unconventional hero, Macunaíma, who was born in the Amazon Rainforest and is called "the hero with no character" in the novel's subtitle.
+He is of indigenous origin and possesses magical powers which help guide him on his journey from the Amazon to the city of São Paulo and back.
+He encounters various different creatures from Brazilian mythology along the way, taking him on a quest to retrieve his stolen amulet, a muiraquitã, who was given to him from his love interest, Ci.
+When arriving in São Paulo our hero is confronted with industrialization and begins to try and understand this new innovation by making connections between nature.
+His adventures in the city highlights social critique, exploring class differences, racial issues, and the cultural clash between urban and rural, using satire and folklore.
+The author uses a blend of mixed languages to represent the cultural mix that is happening throughout the story mirroring Brazil's diverse cultural makeup.
+After the city adventures our hero, Macunaíma, returns back home to the jungle where he eventually ends up turning into a constellation.

 Cinematic adaptation

 In 1969, the Brazilian production company Filmes do Serro made a film based on the novel, but with a substantially different storyline.
 The 1969 film was directed by Brazilian film director, Joaquim Pedro de Andrade.
 While the storyline differs from the 1928 version, the film retains the original narrative structure.
 Pedro de Andrade simplified the magical elements of the book in order to relate to Brazil's social, economic, and political state.
 Additionally, the story takes place in Rio de Janeiro rather than São Paulo, and is set at more or less the time the film was made.